Alec Baldwin shares message defending ‘Rust’ conditions - NewsBreak

 “These producers who supposedly don’t care about their crew have worked tirelessly alongside us,” Davis wrote.

-The movie’s assistant director, who handed Baldwin the gun before the fatal shooting, broke his silence this week and called for industry changes.
+The movie’s assistant director, who handed Baldwin the gun before the fatal shooting, broke his silence this week and called for industry changes.‘She was my friend’ — Alec Baldwin mourns cinematographer

 Davis also said, “This is about gun safety.”